patrickgault/Household-Data-Analysis/README.md

 1) Basic understanding of geostatistical analysis
 2) Esri ArcGIS Desktop Spatial Analyst and Geostatistical Extensions
 3) ArcPy Site Package
-4) Household Survey data with latitude longitude coordinates and an area of interest polygon
+4) Household Survey data with latitude longitude coordinates and an area of interest polygon shapefile

 Note: I created this as my final project for a class called Programming for Geospatial Applications but it supports that work that I am doing professionally.